EnsiyehRaoufi/AWS-ML-Capstone-Proposal/README.md

 https://github.com/udacity/machine-learning/tree/master/projects/capstone

-You can see my proposal in the this directory as my_proposal.pdf file.
+You can see my proposal in the this directory as proposal.pdf file.